 If the Wizarding World of Harry Potter is part of what is drawing you to Universal Orlando, you need to get a Park-to-Park ticket!

-5. Universal has something called “Honorary Family”
+5. Universal has something called “First Family.”

 6. Download the Universal Studios App

-Download the Universal Studios App where you can check out ride wait times, show times, and more.
+Download the Universal Studios App where you can check out ride wait times, showtimes, and more.

 7. Explore the parks from the back to the front

-Even though the Wizarding World of Harry Potter is located in the backs of the park, many guests do stop at the large rides on the way through the park, so you may have better luck exploring from back to front.
+Even though the Wizarding World of Harry Potter is located in the back of the park, many guests do stop at the large rides on the way through the park, so you may have better luck exploring from back to front.